 Notation Meaning literal Must be used in the command exactly as shown. italics A parameter for which you must supply specific information.
-For example, for a serverid parameter, supply the ID of the server. [-f] The enclosed elements are optional.
-Omit the brackets when you compose the command. • • • Previous argument can be repeated. p4 [g-opts] streamlog [-1 -L -t -m max] stream1 means 1 or more stream arguments separated by a space See also the use on in Command alias syntax in the Helix Core P4 Command Reference Tip has a different meaning for directories.
-See Wildcards in the Helix Core P4 Command Reference. element1 element2 Either element1 or element2 is required.
+For example, for a serverid parameter, supply the ID of the server. -a -b Both a or b are required. {-a - b} Either a or b is required.
+Omit the curly braces when you compose the command. [-a -b] Any combination of the enclosed elements is optional.
+None is also optional.
+Omit the brackets when you compose the command. [-a - b] Any one of the enclosed elements is optional.
+None is also optional.
+Omit the brackets when you compose the command.
+Previous argument can be repeated. p4 [g-opts] streamlog [ -l -L -t -m max ] stream1 means 1 or more stream arguments separated by a space See also the use on in Command alias syntax in the Helix Core P4 Command Reference Tip has a different meaning for directories.
+See Wildcards in the Helix Core P4 Command Reference .